At Mount Druitt Children’s Centre, we support both children and their families to grow and thrive.

 Parent of a toddler

-We know how critical your child’s care is and how nerve-racking it can be searching for the right centre.
+We know how critical your child’s care is and how hard it can be to find the right centre.
 That’s why we offer one-on-one time with each family before enrolling, to take some of the stress out of this big step.
-We also strive to provide interpreters and/or translated documents for our non-English-speaking families.
+We support families who speak other languages with interpreters and translated documents where possible.

-If you are interested in joining us, you can complete an Application for Care Form and email it to us below.
+If you’d like to join us, you can complete an Application for Care Form [PDF, 1.7 MB] and email it to us below.
 You can also reach out to discuss orientation days, organise a walk-through or meet and greet.

 Please note: Children must meet government immunisation requirements or have an approved exemption to be eligible for Child Care Subsidy (CCS).